In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 Failure to file all returns can result in your account being forfeited by the SCSOS.

 South Carolina Corporation dissolution requires the filing of Articles of Dissolution with the SC Secretary of State Office (SCSOS).
-Instructions for dissolution, merging, or authorization for withdrawal are available from the SCSOS at (803) 734-2158 or
+Instructions for dissolution, merging, or authorization for withdrawal are available from the SCSOS online or at 803-734-2158.

 If you checked Closed: Merged, Reorganized, Dissolved, Withdrawn - see details below:Merged – Corporations must file Articles of Merger with SCSOS in order to merge with another entity.